Nonlocal Reconfigurable Intelligent Surfaces for Wireless Communication: Modeling and Physical Layer Aspects: Reflective RIS vs. Redirective RIS

 \subsection{Redirective RIS as a Key Enabler for Active Wave Amplification With Low Noise and Interference Enhancement}

-Recently, there has been significant interest in integrating weakly active amplifiers/gain devices (or bi-directional amplifiers \cite{Pang_2020,Tasci_2022}) within the RIS system.
+Recently, there has been significant interest in integrating weakly active amplifiers/gain devices (or bi-directional amplifiers \cite{Pang_2020,Tasci_2022}) within the RIS system as shown in Fig.~\ref{RIS_amp}.
 This provides several advantages such as increasing the overall gain of the RIS node, compensating for losses (such as conductive and switching losses), reducing the size of the aperture \cite{Hum_2014}, and enabling wave splitting for signal routing as discussed later.
 In general, amplification might lead to significant degradation of the SNR, but since the SNR is very high at the RIS node (much higher than the receiver), this degradation is generally not critical.

 However, stability is a more serious issue due to power mismatch and possible coupling between the beam ports.
-To avoid potential oscillatory behavior, the following stability constraint in term of spectral radius must be fulfilled (c.f. \ref{multiple_reflections})
+To avoid potential oscillatory behavior, the following stability constraint in terms of spectral radius must be fulfilled (c.f. \ref{multiple_reflections})

 In other words, all eigenvalues of $\B{S}_L \B{S}_{\alpha\alpha}$ must be smaller than one.
 Since, the reflection coefficient $[\B{S}_{\alpha\alpha}]_{n,n}$ is typically much larger than the mutual coupling transmission coefficient $[\B{S}_{\alpha\alpha}]_{n,k}$, zero-diagonal active loading matrix $\B{S}_L$ is preferred, which can be implemented using two-port amplifiers \cite{Hum_2014}.
-This is an important advantage of the redictrective RIS architectures with high port-to-port isolation as compared to reflective RIS architectures which would require extremely challenging reflection-mode amplifiers \cite{Hum_2014}.
+This is an important advantage of the redirective RIS architectures with high port-to-port isolation ($>20$dB) as compared to reflective RIS architectures which would require extremely challenging reflection-mode amplifiers \cite{Hum_2014}.
+In addition, two separate active redirective RIS antennas could be used for the uplink and downlink.
 In general, to fulfill the stability condition in (\ref{stability_condition}), only gains up to 40dB are feasible and the re-radiated power is in the range of tens of milliwatts or less.
 Such a propagation environment with a high density of weakly active nodes can be regarded as a lumped gain media.
+It is worth mentioning that the uplink coverage is much more problematic at higher frequencies than the downlink (due to the TDMA/TDD access technique with limited time allocated to the user’s transmission).
+Therefore, electronic amplification is more required for the uplink and less for the downlink, thereby leading to nonreciprocal design and allowing better ways for isolating both communications directions from each other.

 Based on the linear RIS scattering model in (\ref{exact_scattering_model}), the radiated thermal noise radiation density, $N(\theta,\varphi)$, in the far-field due to amplification can be evaluated as (with $N_0$ being the noise power density and $N_F^{\infty}$ being the asymptotic noise figure under infinite amplification):